EpochModTeamInternal/DayZ-A.M.P/README.md

 Main goal: One DayZ CE based client and server build that will run on any arma2 map as it was released by the creator.
 DayZ AMP will be updated to current DayZ builds quickly.

+DayzAMP private hive servers are able to share the same character database meaning that regardless of which server or map you join you will have all of your gear, thirst, hunger, blood, etc. Please note that changing servers will cause your spawn location to be chosen randomly.
+When rejoining the same server you will always spawn at your last known position.

 **Changes**
 ========================